 These findings are consistent with the reported presence of a lethal intron in several fungi making the G143A mutation unlikely to occur.
-Insert link to intron document
+Impact of intron at G143A in cytrochrome b

 Brown Rust / Dwarf rust (Puccinia hordei) barley

 During sensitivity studies with Puccinia hordei during 2010 to 2013, occasional isolates with slightly higher EC50 values to Qols have been detected in France, UK, Sweden and Germany (in 2013 only in UK, Sweden and Germany).